How to Reduce Tenant Turnover

 Why do Tenants Leave?

 As a landlord or property manager, you may know the primary reason is the tenant has had some sort of employment or life change event.
 Perhaps they lost their job or the couple broke up.
 Or they could have landed a new job with higher pay and need to move closer to that new company location.
+Increasingly, tenants are demanding modern lifestyle enhancements that include mobile communications and account management.
+They don’t want old school time consuming ways of communicating or paying.

 Another reason: they found a cheaper rental.
 Having good communications with that departing tenant could give you an opportunity to save the day.
 However, to save the tenancy, you’re going to have to respond to one of these factors: